Minor Leading people, teams, and organisations for excellence

 - Knowledge Acquisition: To test your understanding and knowledge of the important concepts we will discuss in class, there will be an individual written test for each theme.

-- Ability to apply theory and research findings to practice: Your ability to use this knowledge to analyse and solve practical problems will be tested through case assignments and case presentations.
-These will be largely done in groups.
+- Ability to apply theory and research findings to practice: Your ability to use this knowledge to analyse and solve practical problems will be tested through a case assignment and presentation.
+This will be largely done in groups.

 - Personal skills development: Throughout this course, you will be asked to develop, implement, and reflect upon a personal development plan to work on one of the core skills we explore in this course.
 Since this is about your personal development, this is an individual work product.

-The final grade will be composed of 70% individual components and 30% group components.
+The final grade will be a weighted average of the aforementioned evaluation components.

 Students will be provided with feedback throughout this course; during course activities, after presentations, and at various points during their group and individual projects.
 Furthermore, students will be informed of the results after each written test and have the opportunity to review their answers and ask questions.